kwstassrp6991/github.io/README.md

-I got you.
-Here is a more "human" version of the README.
-It’s written in a casual, developer-to-developer tone, skipping the stiff "AI-generated" corporate talk and focusing on the logic and why you built it.

 🎮 Guess My Number
 This is a simple "Guess the Number" game I built while diving deeper into JavaScript DOM Manipulation.
 It’s a classic project, but I focused on making the code clean and practicing the DRY (Don't Repeat Yourself) principle by using helper functions.